mapv10 Generator

 Stage 5 — biomes-materials

-Classifies every land cell into a biome label and emits two RGBA8
+Classifies every land cell into a biome token and emits two RGBA8

 material-weight bands plus binary forest and wetland masks